Who Needs Level 1 Food Safety Training?

 Learning about labelling and dating food items is also crucial.
 This practice ensures the use of the oldest stock first and helps monitor the freshness and safety of the food.
 Proper food rotation, commonly called the "First In, First Out" (FIFO) method, minimises waste and reduces the risk of serving expired products.

-The Level 1 food safety course also covers cleaning and sanitising, which are integral to maintaining a safe food service environment.
-Cleaning involves removing visible dirt, food residues and spills from surfaces while sanitising reduces the number of harmful microorganisms to safe levels.
+The Level 1 food safety course also covers cleaning and sanitising, integral to maintaining a safe food service environment.
+Cleaning involves removing visible dirt, food residues and spills from surfaces, while sanitising reduces the number of harmful microorganisms to safe levels.
 This two-step process prevents foodborne illnesses and ensures hygienic work and storage areas.